kamranpirwani/BWGithub/README.md

  * GitHub oAuth Access for the app itself
  * Assets would have proper 1x,2x,3x..resolutions, or better yet vector pdf assets
  * Fork the third party library used for showing the loading indicator, and add a loading label underneath it.
-Additionally add the relevant code to support the layer being positioned across multiple bounds(currently it always assumed the device dimensions)
+Additionally add the relevant code to support the layer being positioned across multiple bounds (currently it always assumed the device dimensions)

 * Ensure we resize the images when downloading from the network, before we cache them.
-Currently the cache was used as is, but we could modify it to squeeze out some more performance gains
+Currently, the cache was used as is, but we could modify it to squeeze out some more performance gains
 * Ensure we supported rotation
 * If bandwidth was a concern, we would not fetch ALL top contributors for each repository call, and lazily load the data instead